Ultrasound Signal Processing: From Models to Deep Learning: Introduction

 In this review paper, we aim to provide the reader with a comprehensive overview of ultrasound signal processing based on modelling, machine learning, and model-based learning.
 To achieve this, we take a probabilistic perspective and place methods in the context of their assumptions on signal models and statistics, and training data.
-While several recent works have made similar comparisons for the broader field of signal processing \citep{shlezinger2020model, Monga2020}, we here focus on ultrasound processing methods, ranging from beamforming to post-processing and advanced applications such as super-resolution.
+While other works \citep{shlezinger2020model, Monga2020, van2019deep, al2022review, liu2019deep} offer an excellent overview of the different aspects of AI applied to ultrasound image processing, the focus of this paper is to put the theory of both signal processing and machine learning under a unifying umbrella, rather than to showcase a general review of deep learning being applied to ultrasound specific problems.
+To that end, we cover topics ranging from beamforming to post-processing and advanced applications such as super-resolution.
 Throughout the paper we will distinguish between three types of approaches that we cover in separate sections. \begin{itemize} \item \textbf{Model-Based Methods for US Signal Processing}: Conventional model-based methods derive signal processing algorithms by modelling the problem based on first principles, such as knowledge of the acquisition model, noise, or signal statistics.
 Simple models offer analytical solutions, while more complex models often require iterative algorithms. \item \textbf{Deep Learning (DL) for US Signal Processing}: Deep learning (DL) solutions are fully data-driven and fit highly-parameterized algorithms (in the form of deep neural networks) to data.
 DL methods are model-agnostic and thus rely on the training data to expose structure and relations between inputs and desired outputs. \item \textbf{Model-Based DL for US Signal Processing}: Model-based DL aims at bridging the gap by deriving algorithms from first-principle models (and their assumptions) while learning parts of these models (or their analytic/iterative solutions) from data.
 These approaches enable incorporating prior knowledge and structure (inductive biases), and offer tools for designing deep neural networks with architectures that are tailored to a specific problem and setting.
 The resulting methods resemble conventional model-based methods, but allow for overcoming mismatched or incomplete model information by learning from data. \end{itemize}